-The discussion for our post focus around Mobile Money, Mobile Payments i.e person to person, person to business etc. In todays time we use too much of mobile devices rather then any traditional or old method for performing financial services (i.e. payments and banking) thus this is giving steady rise in the number of customers using the Internet, GSM, Mobile Data for these services.
+The discussion for our post focus around Mobile Money, Mobile Payments i.e person to person, person to business etc. In todays time we use too much of mobile devices rather then any traditional or old method for performing financial services (i.e. payments and banking).
+This is giving steady rise in number of users for Internet, GSM, Mobile Data & Mobile Financial Services.

 The key is to recognise that sedimental items storage on the consumers mind and blocking the oxidational kind of transparency will no longer be the case.
 Now consumer would now or will have atleast all the information available before getting into the kind of trap or convenience business as consumer without much complaints.
 Mechanisms and dispute resolution will help them to slow down.
 Though clarity of its applicability is still unclear i.e only to core banking or fintech and MNO as well are covered.

-Introduction – ISO-12812, putting focus on the industry where its much needed i.e. some sort of controls and regulation frame works from the international or global prospectives.
-Promoting and ensuring consumers protection mechanism; ISO-12812 standards about mobile money, mobile payments mobile banking, and mobile financial services are now out though very basic and may be at draft stage only.
+ISO-12812, putting focus on the industry where its much needed i.e. some sort of controls and regulation frame works from the international or global prospectives.
+Promoting and ensuring consumers protection mechanism; ISO-12812 standards about mobile money, mobile payments, mobile banking, and other mobile financial services are now out though still basic and kind of draft stage only.

 Facilitate and promote interoperability between the different components or functions building mobile financial services.
 Important aspects of governance, transparency and accountability, e-governance- applications, models, successes, limitations, and potential; citizens charters, transparency & accountability and institutional and other measures are now getting together in paper to be applied on this giant industry with no rules (I hope I am not over stating this).